MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4402.md

 ---
-title: Aged Accounts Receivables (Excel report)
+title: Aged Accounts Receivable (Excel report)
 description: Analyze customer balances at the end of each period.
 Used as a gauge to measure the reliability of collectable debts for your customers.
 author: kennieNP
 ms.author: kepontop